Portable

 This first picture shows a 2018 summer /P outing with an IC-7300, LDG AT-200 auto-ATU and a Bencher paddle.
 Note the “neckband” earphones – very useful when it’s windy or for when there are many callers.

-After using an FT-857D with 7+12Ah batteries for a few years, I’ve “upgraded” to a Numax 32Ah leisure battery which has been a reliable performer since summer 2017.
-Summer 2018 saw the addition of an Icom IC-7300.
+After using an FT-857D with 7+12Ah batteries for a few years, I’ve “upgraded” to a Numax 32Ah leisure battery which has been a reliable performer.
+Summer 2018 saw the addition of an Icom IC-7300, mostly for /P use but has found a semi-permanent home in the Shack.

 The Main /P Kit-List :